 Worktrees can take up a lot of disk space.
 Each one has its own set of repository files, dependencies, build caches, etc. As a result, the Codex app tries to keep the number of worktrees to a reasonable limit.

-Before cleaning up a worktree, Codex will save a snapshot of the work on it that you can restore at any point in a new worktree.
-If you open a conversation after its worktree was cleaned up, you’ll see the option to restore it.
+Before deleting a Codex-managed worktree, Codex saves a snapshot of the work on it.
+If you open a conversation after its worktree was deleted, you’ll see the option to restore it.

 Frequently asked questions